DockHealth/dockhealth-api/WEBHOOKS.md

 These requests all require the `dockhealth/system.developer.read` scope.

 - `GET /api/v1/developer/event` returns all events for the given developer account matching the provided search criteria.
-  - At present the search criteria is limited to a range of event creation timestamps.
+  - This endpoint requires one of two different query strings:
+    - To return a single event:
+      - `/api/v1/developer/event?organization={organizationIdentifier}&event={eventIdentifier}`
+    - To return a time-based range of events for a given organization:
+        - `/api/v1/developer/event?organization={organizationIdentifier}&startTs={startTs}&endTs={endTs}`
+        - Timestamps must be in this format and are assumed to be UTC: `yyyy-MM-dd HH:mm:ss`
-- `GET /api/v1/developer/event/{id}` returns the event for the specified event identifier.
+- `GET /api/v1/developer/event/delivery` returns the event delivery history matching the provided search criteria.
+    - This endpoint requires one of two different query strings:
-- `GET /api/v1/developer/event/{id}/history` returns the event delivery history for the specified event identifier.
+        - To return the event delivery history for single event:
+            - `/api/v1/developer/event/delivery?organization={organizationIdentifier}&event={eventIdentifier}`
+        - To return a time-based range of event delivery history for a given organization:
+            - `/api/v1/developer/event?organization={organizationIdentifier}&startTs={startTs}&endTs={endTs}`
+            - Timestamps must be in this format and are assumed to be UTC: `yyyy-MM-dd HH:mm:ss`

 ## Next Steps